 - Certified copy of an adoption decree listing you as the only parent

 Children under the age of 18 traveling on domestic flights do not need to show identification.
-However, if they are traveling as a non-ticketed lap child the airline has the right to ask for proof of age.
+However, if they’re traveling as a lap child the airline has the right to ask for proof of age.
 The most accepted forms are a birth certificate or passport.
-Some airlines also allow immunization records as a form of ID but I would double check with the specific airline.
+Some airlines also allow immunization records as a form of ID but double check with the airline.

-I have yet to be asked for ID for my children but I carry their passports with me each time because, better safe than sorry.
+I have yet to be asked for ID for my children but I carry their passports with me each time to be safe.
 Once at the airport I saw a very angry parent get turned away when the he couldn’t provide proof of age for his lap child.
 The gate agents would only allow him to board the flight with his daughter if he paid for a ticket for her on the spot since he could not prove she was under 2.
-Of course buying a plane ticket right before the flight takes off will be very expensive and there is no guarantee the flight would even has open seat available to purchase.
+Not only is buying a plane ticket the day of expensive, there is no guarantee the flight will have available seats to purchase.